SkillsUnion-SE-C3/agile-project-management-study/Study.md

 ### A brief history of software development processes
 <br />

-Before 1968, there were no certified software specialist, physicists and accountants would take coding lessons to develop what was necessary to build their own systems.
+Before 1968, there were no certified software specialists.
+Physicists and accountants etc. would take coding lessons to develop what was necessary to build their own systems.
 As the complexity of these systems grew, Software Engineering emerged as a discipline in it’s own right.
 This created a gap between the business or domain experts and developers and created a need for a more methodical approach to software development.

 [Waterfall](https://en.wikipedia.org/wiki/Waterfall_model) is one of the first, if not the first, software development process models.
 The first formal detailed diagram of this process was released in 1970 and it describes a breakdown of project activities into linear sequential phases, where each phase depends on the deliverables of the previous, so the progress flows downwards like a waterfall.